 "Oh that?"
-Zack laughed lightly, waving a hand dismissively, "No, General Stuffy-pants think that I act too friendly around you grunts.
-I tried to point out that it was probably that exact reason that scares the common civilian, but I guess he doesn't mind."
+Zack laughed lightly, waving a hand dismissively, "No, General Stuffy-pants thinks that I act too friendly around you grunts.
+I tried to point out that it was probably that exact reason that he scares the common civilian, but I guess he doesn't mind."

 "Oh?
 What stories would they be?"
 He asked.
 Surely he'd heard them before?

 "Sephiroth and one unknown SOLDIER ended the Wutai war.
-Just the two of them in a combined effort..."
-I smiled a little, "That's... well, it's amazing."
+Just the two of them in a combined effort," I breathed, practically starry eyed, "That's... well, it's amazing."

 I didn't want to come across as a starstruck fanboy in front of the Lieutenant, but he didn't seem to be in the mood for teasing.
 He was apparently quite sulky, actually.

 "Unknown?
 Unknown?
-God, life can be cruel..." he whined, and I somehow managed to piece together Elliot's awe with Zack and the previous statement together.
+Gaia, life can be cruel," he whined, and I somehow managed to piece together Elliot's awe with Zack and the previous statement together.

 "Was that you Sir?"
 I asked, and he grinned.

-"My friend Elliot referred to you and the General as the finest heroes SOLDIERs ever produced," I smiled, "So I guess there's definitely room for at least two."
+"My friend Elliot referred to you and the General as the finest heroes SOLDIERs ever produced," I jumped in as quickly as I could muster, "So I guess there's definitely room for at least two."